A harrowing 911 call from a wife who fears her husband's'snoring superfit husband' has been placed beside her bed

 “She was absolutely brilliant and so calm.”

-Paramedic Corey Mead (based in Blackweir) and Emergency Medical Technician Jo Sherrin (based in Blackweir) were the first to arrive at this property.
+Paramedic Corey Mead, based in Blackweir and Emergency Medical Technician Jo Sherrin were the first to reach the property.

 Corey said: “It’s very rare that a 39-year-old has a cardiac arrest, so when we got allocated the call, we knew it was serious.